ladislas/readium/README.md

+## Patch Notes

+This is a fork of Readium theme with some useful (for me) patches applied.
+Please feel free to contribute.

+* Upgraded Font Awesome.
+* Added `meta` tag for Mail.ru site verification.
+* Analytics tracking code is moved into a partial template.
+* Custom links section is moved into a partial template.
+* Meta tags is moved into partial template.

+The original README follows.

 # Readium 2.0.0
 **The Medium-like theme for [Ghost](https://github.com/TryGhost)**.
 Reduced to the core design of Medium (without the cluttered stuff, like the sidebar) to bring you a similar user experience